MC-DeltaT/IncrementalBackup/README.txt

 by Reece Jones

+Notice
+    This project has been superseded by the project here: https://github.com/MC-DeltaT/IncrementalBackup2 No further updates to this project will be released.

 Purpose
     Unlike Linux, which has awesome tools like rsync, Windows does not have a good selection of free backup tools.
     There is the Windows system image backup, however that does full backups only.
 There is also File History, but that